 To encourage your reading, you could resolve to buy or borrow a poetry book every month.
 Pick a poet who you’ve never properly read (Clare Pollard, Inua Ellams, Richard Osmond) and buy/borrow a book by them.
 If you’re from the UK, you might even want to join the National Poetry Library.
 It’s based in London, but once you’ve registered in person you can take out ebooks wherever you are, as well as their physical collections!

 You’ve written.
 Now it’s time to edit.
 Maybe this year you’ll resolve to look back over your writing at the end of every month, and pick (at least!) one poem to edit (and submit somewhere?).
 Or at the end of each month, pick out the best lines you’ve written that month, and create a new poem with them.
 Either way – don’t let your writing languish!
 Editing is half the job, and half the joy.
-You might even resolve to collect your poems into a pamphlet or a collection by the end of 2018.
+You might even resolve to collect your poems into a pamphlet or a collection by the end of the year.

 We have loads of editing tips:

 - Cliff Yates offers advice in this previous YPN feature.